GaborSzalay/thesisApp/README.md

 ### How many semester required for writing the current theme ###

 * Teacher should give this information when she is creating a thesis.
-* Will be able to modify later.
+* Will be able to modify later by the own teacher.

 ### Maximum number of students who could work on the thesis ###